Amaha / / / Differentiating Body Dysmorphic Disorder from General Self-Consciousness

 Symptoms of BDD

 • Excessive preoccupation with perceived flaws: Individuals with BDD spend a significant amount of time thinking about their perceived flaws.
+The extent of this preoccupation is that it supersedes everything else in their lives, including work, relationships and hobbies.

 • Repetitive behaviours: They may engage in repetitive behaviours like mirror-checking, excessive grooming, or comparing themselves to others.